 This has become a fav go-to way of using up ripe bananas.
-It’s such an easy recipe which apart from needing to melt butter, requires very little time from start to finish.
+It’s so easy which apart from needing to melt butter, requires very little time from start to finish.
 You just throw all ingredients together and mix (love this sort of baking!).
 It’s a nice one for the very busy and for young children to get involved in.

 This recipe is also extremely flexible, you can add chocolate chips, nuts, seeds, dried coconut, vegetables such as grated zucchini, cocoa or cacao powder.
-Instead of blueberries, try mixed berries or sliced strawberries.
-You could also use various flours and oils instead of butter.. for example coconut or olive oil.
+You can also use various flours and oils instead of butter.. for example coconut or olive oil.
 So many options!

 - 3 ripe bananas, mashed